PlexQAR/pqar/README.md

 ## Credits

 - **Nuclear Technology Contributors**: Thanks to all researchers and engineers contributing to the PQAR projects.
-- **Open Source Community**: Leveraging open-source technologies in the development of IB-CLS and other PQAR projects.
+- **Open Source Community**: Leveraging open-source technologies in the development of HGCTR and other PQAR projects.

 ## Contributing